-BENESTAR may also collect non-personally identifiable information such as the type of browser, or operating system you use, your domain name, IP address, access times, referring website addresses and page views.
-Our Internet Service Provider (“ISP”) automatically identifies your computer by its IP address.
+We may also collect non-personally identifiable information such as the type of browser, or operating system you use, your domain name, IP address, access times, referring website addresses and page views.
+Our Internet Service Provider (ISP) automatically identifies your computer by its IP address.
 When you visit pages on our website, our ISP may log your IP address.
 We do not link IP addresses to any personally identifiable information.

 Our web pages may contain electronic images, known as web beacons or spotlight tags.
 These enable us to count users who have visited certain pages of our website.
-Web beacons and spotlight tags are not used by us to access your Personal Information, they are simply a tool we use to analyse which web pages customers view, in an aggregate number.
+Web beacons and spotlight tags are not used by us to access your personal information, they are simply a tool we use to analyse which web pages customers view, in an aggregate number.

 Links to other websites

 Our web sites may contain links to non-Group web sites.
 Whilst such links are provided for your convenience, you should be aware that the information handling practices of the linked web sites might not be the same as ours.